LouisGignoux/reminder/Article de blog.md

 With this you will access the second parent of the last commit

 And the most beautiful thing in all that ?
-You can make combinations with ^ and ~ to access any commit you want in any tree :
+You can make combinations with ^ and ~ to access any commit you want in any tree:

 ```bash
 G   H   I   J